How to live stream to a YouTube Live Event

 - Right click to exit the Preferences menu.

-- The bit rate is a measure of how many bits of data are sent each second and is often referred to as kilobits per second and abbreviated kbps.
+- The bit rate is a measure of how many bits of data are sent each second and is often referred to in Mega bits per second (Mbps) or kilobits per second (kbps).

 - Facebook has specifications for the maximum frame rate they accept.
-Currently this value is 4000 kbps.
+Currently this value is 4 Mbps.

 - You can configure the bit rate that Webcaster X2 sends to your streaming platform.
-By default, Webcaster X2 streams using 2000 kbps.
+By default, Webcaster X2 streams using 2Mbps.

-- Click the Right mouse button to return to the main screen.
+- Click the Right mouse button to exit the Preferences and return to the main screen.

 - Your streaming destination is listed in the top bar of the main screen.

 YouTubeNote: When you first get your Webcaster X2, the default resolution is 1280×720.
-If you change the settings, Webcaster X2 remembers those changes the next time you use the encoder.Configure video bit rateWhat is video bit rate?Note: You cannot change the bit rate during your broadcast.
-If you change it while streaming, the change only takes effect when you stop the current stream and start another.
-YouTube
+If you change the settings, Webcaster X2 remembers those changes the next time you use the encoder.Configure video bit rateWhat is video bit rate?Note: If you change the video bit rate while streaming, the change only takes effect after the current stream ends.

 - Begin your broadcast!